svadr/react-tripadvisor-review-card/README.md

 ## Description

 `react-tripadvisor-review-card` is a React component designed to display beautiful cards for showcasing reviews from TripAdvisor.
+This component is built using React, TypeScript, and styled with Tailwind CSS.
+Additionally, it comes with Storybook for easy development and testing.

 ## Installation